WebberZone/add-to-all/docs/01-ata-getting-started/using-the-snippets-manager.md

 [kbtoc]

-The Snippets Manager lets you create named, reusable code snippets — HTML, CSS, or JavaScript — and control exactly where each one appears on your site.
+The [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/) Snippets Manager lets you create named, reusable code snippets — HTML, CSS, or JavaScript — and control exactly where each one appears on your site.
 Each snippet is a custom post type entry with its own location settings, display conditions, and priority.

 The Snippets Manager is enabled by default.
 If it is turned off, go to **Settings → Snippetz → General** and enable **Enable Snippets Manager**.